Pongal Festival: Significance of Customs and Traditions

 Even before the festive spirit of the New Year subsides, Indians begin getting ready for another round of merrymaking – this time with celebrating Pongal, or Makar Sankranti, as it is more widely known.

-Each of its four days embodies a noble message for humankind.
-This Pongal provides you the perfect opportunity to tell your child about the customs of Pongal and what they teach us.
+All the four days of Pongal embody a noble message for humankind.
+This year, while you celebrate Pongal with your family, also tell your child about the customs of this festival and what they teach us.
 Read on to know what you should tell your child.

 Day One – Bhogi: A day before Bhogi, family members get together and clean the house getting rid of unwanted articles and trash.
 On the day of Bhogi, everyone wakes up very early in the morning.
 The day starts with taking a bath and drawing ‘kolam’ (rangoli) outside the homes, usually in the courtyard or in front of the main entrance.
 At the same time, a bonfire is also lit.
 Once the bonfire begins to burn well, the trash collected from cleaning the home is thrown into the fire.